Getting Involved with the Clang Project

-The best way to talk with other developers on the project is through the cfe-dev mailing list.
+The most common way to talk with other developers on the project is through the cfe-dev mailing list.
 The clang mailing list is a very friendly place and we welcome newcomers.
 The forum is archived so you can browse through previous discussions or follow development on the web if you prefer.

 Contributing Extensions to Clang

-Clang has always been designed as a platform for experimentation, allowing programmers to easily extend the compiler to support great new language features and tools.
+Clang is designed to support experimentation, allowing programmers to easily extend the compiler to support great new language features and tools.
 At some point, the authors of these extensions may propose that the extensions become a part of Clang itself, to benefit the whole Clang community.
-But not every idea--not even every great idea--should become part of Clang.
-Extensions (particularly language extensions) pose a long-term maintenance burden on Clang, and therefore the benefits of the extension must outweigh those costs.
-Hence, these are the seven criteria used to evaluate the merits of a proposed extension:
+However, extensions (particularly language extensions) have long-term maintenance costs for Clang.
+The benefits of the extension need to be evaluated against these costs.
+The Clang project uses the following criteria for this evaluation:

-- Evidence of a significant user community: This is based on a number of factors, including an actual, existing user community, the perceived likelihood that users would adopt such a feature if it were available, and any "trickle-down" effects that come from, e.g., a library adopting the feature and providing benefits to its users.
+- Evidence of a significant user community: This is based on a number of factors, including an existing user community, the perceived likelihood that users would adopt such a feature if it were available, and any secondary effects that come from, e.g., a library adopting the feature and providing benefits to its users.